-(3C) A court must, before including referred requirement the to in subsection (3)(b), call for a report from a community service officer regarding the suitability of the offender to perform community service.
+(3C) A court must, before including the requirement referred to in subsection (3)(b), call for a report from a community service officer regarding the suitability of the offender to perform community service.

-(3D) The number of hours which an offender has to perform community service shall be specified in the probation order and shall not exceed the prescribed maximum hours of community service which an offender may be required to perform community service under a community service order referred to in section 346 of the Criminal Procedure Code 2010.
+(3D) The number of hours which an offender has to perform community service shall be specified in the probation order and shall not exceed the prescribed maximum hours of community service which an offender may be required to perform community service order referred to in section 346 of the Criminal Procedure Code 2010.